K-Rintaro/K-Rintaro/README.md

 (Emergency contact → please send by E-mail)

 #### Schedule
-I will acquire a domain name in February or March so the homepage domain & E-mail address will be changed soon.
+I will acquire a domain name in April or May so the homepage domain & E-mail address will be changed soon.

 #### Other
 DEV Community : https://dev.to/krintaro